RigsOfRods/docs.rigsofrods.org/source/README.md

 [Installing addons](tools-tutorials/addons/) - A guide on installing addon parts from the Repository.<br>
 [Truck file format](vehicle-creation/fileformat-truck/) - Information on the file format that defines every vehicle or object in the game.<br>
 [Soundscript file format](vehicle-creation/fileformat-soundscript/) - Information on the file format used to define vehicle sounds.<br>
+[Addonpart file format](vehicle-creation/fileformat-addonpart/) - Information on the file format used to create add-on parts.<br>
 [Alternate skins (skinzips)](vehicle-creation/alternate-skins/) - A guide on understanding the format used to create and share custom skins.<br>
 [Blender mesh editing](tools-tutorials/blender-mesh-editing/) - Learn the basics of editing existing vehicle models in Blender.<br>
 Terrain creation:<br>